smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Developers ==

-The plugin implements a number of useful hooks and filters that can be used to extend the functionality of the plugin:
+The plugin implements a number of useful hooks (actions and filters) that can be used to extend the functionality of the plugin:

 * woocommerce_smart_send_shipping_shipping_add_rate: An action that allows 3rd parties to add rates after the Smart Send rate is added.
 * woocommerce_shipping_smart_send_shipping_is_available: A filter that allows 3rd parties to disable a shipping method